pixelflinger/lanczos-2d/README.md

 frequencies destroyed by the overlap of the replicated spectra.
 In other words, the frequencies that would have been destroyed at the lower sampling rate are now intact (or at least not affected as much).
-Of course, our image is now of higher resolution, so we need to **resample** it.
-This time however, we first apply a digital low-pass filter, satisfying the Nyquist-Shannon prerequisite.
+Of course, our image is now of higher resolution, so we need to **re-sample** it.
+This time however, we first apply a digital low-pass filter, satisfying Nyquist-Shannon.

 <img src="art/antialiased_checker.png" style="width: 640px; image-rendering: pixelated;">\
 _16x Anti-aliasing using the separable Lanczos-3 low-pass filter.
 The moiré